godotengine/godot-docs/classes/class_file.rst

 - void **seek** **(** :ref:`int<class_int>` position **)**

-Change the file reading/writing cursor to the specified position (in bytes from the beginning of the file).
+Changes the file reading/writing cursor to the specified position (in bytes from the beginning of the file).

 .. _class_File_method_seek_end:

 - void **seek_end** **(** :ref:`int<class_int>` position=0 **)**

 Changes the file reading/writing cursor to the specified position (in bytes from the end of the file).

-Note that this is an offset, so you should use negative numbers or the cursor will be at the end of the file.
+**Note:** This is an offset, so you should use negative numbers or the cursor will be at the end of the file.

 .. _class_File_method_store_16: